Rio Hondo College logo

 Transfers to: UC, CSU

-This course provides a study of the indigenous arts of Mexico, Andean South America, and Central America, from civilizations including the Olmec, Maya, Aztec, Inca, Moche, Chavin de Huantar, and Nazca.
-Art of representative native tribes of the territory now encompassed by the United States and Canada will be comparatively examined.
-Works of art and architecture will be presented in relation to the various religious beliefs, political/ economic systems, and cultural practices of the ancient Americas.
-Art historical and archaeological methodologies relating to the understanding and interpretation of non-Western art will be discussed.
+This course provides a study of the indigenous arts of Mexico, Andean South America, and Central America produced by civilizations including the Olmec, Maya, Aztec, Inca, Moche, Chavin de Huantar, and Nazca.
+The art of representative native tribes of the territory now encompassed by the United States and Canada is comparatively examined.
+Works of art and architecture are presented in relation to the various religious beliefs, political/ economic systems, and cultural practices of the ancient Americas.
+Art historical and archaeological methodologies relating to the understanding and interpretation of non-Western art are discussed.
 This course is appropriate for students pursuing a degree in art or art history and/or students with an interest in American studies and Latin American studies.

 ART 107 - The Art of Asia (3.0 units)